SoulofAO/FastChangeLanguagePlugin/README.md

 The plugin versions are in the branches.
 Supported - UE5.4.
+Build Version branches are compiled versions of plugins for working with Blueprint Only projects.

 To install plugin put it in Plugins folder in project folder and compile project.
 Documentation: